MI-AFP/tutorials/tutorials/01_fp-env.md

       In an equation for ‘it’: it = (2 / 3) :: Int
 ```

+This is a practical payoff of types: the compiler tells you what mathematical *contract* you violated.

 You can see that error message exactly tells us what is wrong! `Int` is not an instance of `Fractional` which we need when using `/` in the expression `(2 / 3) :: Int`.
 This is kind of obvious but when you will have a bigger project with source files, you will find GHC error messages very useful.

 If you need to change type, find a suitable function.
 Some of them are in `Prelude`: `toInteger`, `fromInteger`, `toRational`, etc. Another quite important is `show` for showing anything as `String`.
-How these work will be covered later on in more detail as we get to typeclasses and polymorphism!
+How these work will be covered later on in more detail as we get to type classes and polymorphism!

 ```
 ghci> :t toInteger (7::Int)